pablolopez2733/Thesis/README.md

     *  lineup_subs.csv -> A list of all the substitutions made in the 2014-2015 season with **lineupBefore** and **lineupAfter** columns.

 * substitution_model.R -> Contains a function that takes a team as an argument and calculates its transitions as a matrix.

-Still missing dividing by time spent in state j
+* linear_data_prep -> Prepare data for linear regression models.